 The role of VOA was clear and its mission of broadcasting, while distinct, was complementary to the other information programs that disseminated information abroad.
 And there was no domestic prohibition on accessing any of the information broadcast or disseminated abroad as authorized by the Smith-Mundt Act.

-The broadcasting of VOA would later be described by Edward R. Murrow as relatively easy.
-The hard part was, Murrow said, was the "last three feet" of the other information programs that operated in-person, face-to-face with foreign audiences.
+Edward R. Murrow would later describe broadcasting to reach target audiences abroad as relatively easy.
+The hard part was, Murrow said, was the other information programs that operated in the “last three feet,” the in-person, face-to-face with foreign audiences.